goetzrieger/ansible-labs-summit2020/content/ansible-tower-advanced/1-intro/_index.md

 ## Accessing your Lab Environment

+You'll get the access information for your lab (URL's, password) from a landing page.
+Getting access to this page depends on how you are consuming the lab:

+* If you deployed from RHPDS, you'll receive an email with the landing page URL
+* If you attend this lab at an event, your lab facilitator will lead you to the landing page

+Either way you'll get an URL similar to this: `http://{{< param "external_domain" >}}`

 Your main points of contact with the lab are the Ansible Tower web UI's and **code-server**, providing a VSCode-experience in your browser.
 You'll use **code-server** to:

 * open virtual terminals